 Georgia General Assembly and currently oversees the legislative affairs and public

 policy in Georgia for Humana Inc., a Fortune 100 health insurance company.
-He is also
+He also

-a board member of the Georgia Professional Lobbyists Association and Georgia Chamber
+is a member of the board of directors for the Georgia Professional Lobbyists Association

-Johnny Camp is in his first term as a director-at-large for the KSU Alumni Association
+Johnny Camp is a director-at-large for the KSU Alumni Association after becoming a

-Camp was crowned KSU’s homecoming king.
-He is presently working as a real estate agent
+was crowned KSU’s homecoming king.
+He presently is working as a real estate agent

 with Keller Williams Realty Partners in Woodstock, Georgia.
 Before entering the field